youxch/Inverse-design-of-metasurfaces/README.md

 <img src="network.jpg" alt="VEA network" style="width:500px;height:300px;">

+## Star ⭐⭐⭐
+If you think this repository is helpful, please give us a STAR.
+Thank you very much!

 # Dataset and Code Update - September 30, 2024

 I have uploaded a dataset that comprises 300 samples.
 The dataset includes the following files: